 Recovery Camp is a provider of professional experience placement for health students.

-For Nursing students, Recovery Camp provides placements that are recognised by the Australian Nursing & Midwifery Council (ANMAC).
+For Nursing students, Recovery Camp provides 80 hour placements (in areas of mental health or primary health) that are recognised by the Australian Nursing & Midwifery Council (ANMAC).

 In 2017 Recovery Camp won a Citation for Outstanding Contributions to Student Learning, at the Department of Education and Training, Australian Awards for University Teaching.

 To date, Recovery Camp has partnered with the following universities to provide clinical placement for their students:

 - University of Technology Sydney

 - Australian Catholic University

 - Federation University Australia

 Contact Recovery Camp for more information about how the program learning outcomes can map with your curriculum and learning objectives, or to discuss a Student Placement Agreement.

 Recovery Camp operates as a therapeutic recreation experience.
 People with a mental illness, health students and health professionals spend a week together participating in a structured recovery-oriented activities program underpinned by the principles of therapeutic recreation.
 At camp, students learn how activity, leisure and recreation can be used to work with someone in a recovery-oriented way.